alexsasharegan/pooler/README.md

 boilerplate code, and also removes the possibility you forget to put the value back in the pool.

+Note that the factory function implements an equal jitter exponential backoff for retrying resource creation.

 ![pooler interface](./docs/pooler-interface.1.png)

 ## Basic Usage